 Sex offenders have received considerable attention in recent years from both policymakers and the public.
 This is due at least in part to the profound impact that sex crimes have on victims and the larger community.
-While most perpetrators of sex crimes are adults, a signifcant percentage of sexual offenders are under age 18.
+While most perpetrators of sex crimes are adults, a significant percentage of sexual offenders are under age 18.

 Treatment approaches for juveniles who commit sexual offenses also have changed since the 1970s.
 For many years, treatment for juveniles was largely based on models used with adult sexual offenders.
 However, as knowledge about the developmental, motivational and behavioral differences between juvenile and adult sexual offenders has increased, therapeutic interventions for juveniles have become more responsive to the diversity of sexually abusive behaviors and the specific offending-related factors found among adolescents and children.

 "Juveniles who commit sexual offenses are diverse in terms of their offending behaviors and future public safety risk."